PBJI/FileManagerNode/README.md

 console.log(`Log file created in date mode with key: ${logFileKeyIncr}`);
 ```

-### 9b.
-Creating a Temporary File
+### 10. Creating a Temporary File

-Create a temporary file and return its key:
+Create a temporary file and return its key, temporary files are special because they get automatically deleted after the program exits:

 ```javascript
 const tempKey = fileManager.createTempFile('/path/to/tempfile.txt');